Seednode/trivia/README.md

   -b, --bind string              address to bind to (default "0.0.0.0")
-      --exit-on-error            shut down webserver on error, instead of just printing the error --export                   allow exporting of trivia database -h, --help                     help for trivia
+      --exit-on-error            shut down webserver on error, instead of just printing the error --export                   allow exporting of trivia database
+      --extension string         only process files ending in this extension (default ".trivia") -h, --help                     help for trivia
   -p, --port uint16              port to listen on (default 8080)
-      --profile                  register net/http/pprof handlers -f, --question-file strings    path to file containing trivia questions (can be supplied multiple times) --reload                   allow live-reload of questions
+      --profile                  register net/http/pprof handlers -f, --question-file strings    path to file containing trivia questions (can be supplied multiple times) --question-path strings    path containing trivia question files (can be supplied multiple times) --recursive                recurse into directories when supplying --question-path --reload                   allow live-reload of questions
       --reload-interval string   interval at which to rebuild question list (e.g. "5m" or "1h") -v, --verbose                  log requests to stdout